 Account creation requires entering one's first and last name and an email address or phone number, creating a password and confirming it, and choosing a preferred language from a drop-down menu.
 The web portal will require firefighters to create an account using MFA.
 Briefly, the firefighters will enter their email address and a strong password and then be asked to provide at least two levels of authentication, which could include: 1) passcode via text message to their mobile phone; 2) security token via third-party authenticator app; and/or 3) biometrics (fingerprint or face ID).
-Through the login.gov authentication process, a universally unique identifier (UUID) that identifies the user is assigned to the participant.
-The firefighters' UUID and email will be shared with NIOSH.
+Through the login.gov authentication process, a universally unique identifier (UUID) that identifies the user is assigned to the participant, which is to be used for internal data management only.
+The firefighters' UUID and email address will be shared with NIOSH.
 Participants can find assistance for creating accounts at https://login.gov/help/.
-After account creation, the participant is redirected back to the NFR web portal with the UUID that identifies the participant.
-After completing account creation (and informed consent document if not already signed), the firefighters will be taken to a profile page and asked to enter (or update if returning to the site) their legal first, middle, and last name; current email address, mobile phone number, current or most recent fire department, current work status, and job title (see Appendix E).
+After account creation, the participant is redirected back to the NFR web portal.
+After completing account creation (and informed consent document if not already signed), the firefighters will be taken to a profile page and asked to enter basic identifying and contact information (see Appendix E).
 This will establish their profile.